Date of Award

 This thesis investigate the development of vision-aided navigation algorithms that utilize processed images from a monocular camera as an alternative to GPS.
 The vision-aided navigation approach explored in this thesis entails defining a set of inertial landmarks, the locations of which are known within the environment, and employing image processing algorithms to detect these landmarks in image frames collected from an onboard monocular camera.
 These vision-based landmark measurements effectively serve as surrogate GPS measurements that can be incorporated into a navigation filter.
 Several image processing algorithms were considered for landmark detection and this thesis focuses in particular on two approaches: the continuous adaptive mean shift (CAMSHIFT) algorithm and the adaptable compressive (ADCOM) tracking algorithm.
 These algorithms are discussed in detail and applied for the detection and tracking of landmarks in monocular camera images.
 Navigation filters are then designed that employ sensor fusion of accelerometer and rate gyro data from an inertial measurement unit (IMU) with vision-based measurements of the centroids of one or more landmarks in the scene.
 These filters are tested in simulated navigation scenarios subject to varying levels of sensor and measurement noise and varying number of landmarks.
 Finally, conclusions and recommendations are provided regarding the implementation of this vision-aided navigation approach for autonomous vehicle navigation systems.

 Scholarly Commons Citation

 John, Tennyson Samuel, "Vision-Aided Navigation for GPS-Denied Environments Using Landmark Feature Identification" (2014).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 218.